 If you know someone, talk about their situation.
 Have they been in the U.S. a long time?
 Do they work here?
 Do they have kids who attend school?
 How well do you know them?
 Are they good people?
 How can you tell?

-Teaching diversity at home: Explain why immigrants leave their home country?
+How to teach diversity at home: Explain why immigrants leave their home country

 immigrant dad holding daughter, teach diversity at homeNext you can explain that there are many reasons why foreigners leave their home country.